top of page

 Kraus, Manfred.
 “Gorgias, Logos and Hippocratic Medicine”.

-Rehbinde, André.
+Rehbinder, André.
 “The Influence of Logos on the Soul: Gorgias, Empedocles and the Hippocratic Collection”.

 Reus Engler, Maicon.
 “Gorgias and the Alteration of Consciousness: On the Effect of Lógos”.